cascadiajs/cascadiajs-2020/src/views/pages/content/july-prefunk.md

 ### Agenda

-* 17:00 - Meet and Greet
+* 17:00 - Greetings & Kick-off
-* 17:45 - Brian Leroux: Intro to Deno
+* 17:15 - Brian Leroux: Intro to Deno
+* 17:30 - Q&A
+* 17:45 - James Quick: Static Sites and Serverless Functions - A Dynamic Combination
 * 18:00 - Q&A
-* 18:15 - James Quick: Static Sites and Serverless Functions - A Dynamic Combination
+* 18:15 - Socialize & Network
-* 18:30 - Q&A
-* 18:45 - Social Hour
 * 19:30 - End

 <div class="cta"><a href="https://ti.to/event-loop/cjs20-july-prefunk">RSVP to Meetup</a></div>